 ix) All terminals removed DPD ICD handling charges w.e.f.
 02.03.2020

-The facility of DPD is well received by trade and the percentage of containers cleared under DPD have grown from mere 3% earlier to 58.35% in July-2020.
+The facility of DPD is well received by trade and the percentage of containers cleared under DPD have grown from a mere 3% earlier to around 60% as on September-2020.

-As a result of signing of new ITRHO agreement, following benefits obtained:
+As a result of the signing of the new ITRHO agreement, following benefits obtained:

 i.
 The losses to the trade due to non-connection of export containers from BMCT and vice versa has been totally eliminated.